 5- You have spoon-shaped nails:

 You may have anemia or lupus.
 Do you see a deep spoon-shaped depression on your nail?
-The deformation of the nails in the shape of a spoon, hence the name koilonychia, may indicate an iron deficiency, hemochromatosis (an overproduction of iron), Raynaud’s disease, which affects the blood supply to the extremities,
+Do you see a deep, spoon-shaped depression in your nail?
+Spoon-shaped nail deformity, hence the name koilonychia, may indicate iron deficiency, hemochromatosis (an overproduction of iron).
+Raynaud’s disease, which affects the blood supply to the extremities,

-and sometimes, lupus erythematosus “an autoimmune disease that directs the immune system to attack cells, tissues and organs”.
+and sometimes lupus erythematosus, “an autoimmune disease that causes the immune system to attack cells, tissues and organs.